Why You Should Check Your Credit Reports

 Good things come to those who wait.
 Unfortunately, your credit score won’t skyrocket overnight once you start taking steps to improve it.
 The amount of time it takes to improve your score will depend on the factors that are bringing it down.

-Negative listings, such as a loan default or car repossession, remain on your report for up to seven years.
+Negative listings, such as a loan default or car repossession, remain on your report for up to 7 1/2 years.
 Improving your report after events like these will require some patience and discipline.

 If an error is negatively affecting your credit, you’ll likely see an improvement to your score once it’s resolved.